thbe/puppet-yum/README.markdown

 The module has been tested on:

-* RedHat Enterprise Linux 5/6
+* CentOS Linux 6
-* Scientific Linux 5/6
+* Scientific Linux 6

 Testing on other platforms has been light and cannot be guaranteed.